-Septic Tank Services in Washington, DC
+Septic Tank Treatment in the Washington, DC Area

-Magnolia Plumbing, Heating & Cooling provides septic tank pumping services in Washington, DC and the surrounding areas.
+Magnolia Plumbing, Heating & Cooling provides septic tank pumping services in Washington, DC, and the surrounding areas.

 Septic Tank Pumping

-Septic tanks are closed systems, which mean they have no way to get rid of the waste that flows into them.
+Septic tanks are closed systems, which means they have no way to get rid of the waste that flows into them.
 They serve as simple holding tanks, until a truck can come by and pump out the waste for safe disposal.
 Septic tank pumping is actually quite simple.
 A waste transport truck pulls up to the hookup for the tank and attaches a hose.
 A pump is then activated, which pumps out all of the waste currently in the tank.
 Then, the truck disconnects and drives off to a waste treatment plant.

 Septic Tank Cleaning

-If you’re asking this question, you probably aren’t aware what a septic tank actually does.
+If you’re asking this question, you probably aren’t aware of what a septic tank actually does.
 If you really don’t want to have your septic tank pumped out every month or two, though, let us explain what can happen.
 First, a tank that is allowed to fill up completely will start backing up into the building; this causes sewage to contaminate pipes in the building, some of which may be designed to carry fresh water.
 This will necessitate that all water pipes be cleaned out for sanitary purposes after the backup is remedied.

 At the same time, the pressure buildup from all the sewage can actually cause the septic tank to crack.
 This sewage leaks into the surrounding ground, and commonly causes it to rise to the surface.
 So, if you don’t get your septic tank pumped out often enough, you could actually wind up with a fetid, festering swamp of sewage somewhere on your property.